 How to apply

-The Bachelor of Policy, Philosophy and Economics equips students for future positions in the public sector, including career opportunities in the public service, politics, public policy institutes, advocacy groups and the not-for-profit sector.
-Such as;
+The Bachelor of Policy, Philosophy and Economics has been designed to prepare students to stand out in future positions in the public sector, including career opportunities in the public service, politics, public policy institutes, advocacy groups and the not-for-profit sector.

 - Policy Officer